GHOST-Aram/e-commerce-api/README.md

 npm install
 ```

 The above command installs modules in the parent project.
-This command does not install the dependencies of the microservices.
+This command does not install the dependencies of the microservice applications.
 Each microservice has its own dependencies.
 The dependencies of the applications can be installed independent of each other or the parent project.
 Let us explore how to install dependencies for the individual application in the next section.

-## Installing Individual microservice dependencies.
+## Installing dependencies in the microservice applications.
 Each microservice has its own `package.json` file with the list of development and production dependencies.
 You can install the dependencies of each microservice in either of the following ways:

-### - Use the npm commands in the parent `package.json` file.
+### 1. Use the npm commands in the parent `package.json` file.
 Here you can install an application's dependency without manually navigating into the app directory.

 The  dependencies installation command of each application follows a convention that is shared throught the commands list.
 The command follows the format below.